 Genetically Modified Crops

-According to Hans-Hinrich Kaatz, a professor at the University of Halle in eastern Germany and the director of the study, the bacterial toxin in the genetically modified corn may have “altered the surface of the bee’s intestines, sufficiently weakening the bees to allow the parasites to gain entry — or perhaps it was the other way around.
-We don’t know.”
-More details are here
+According to Hans-Hinrich Kaatz, a professor at the University of Halle in eastern Germany and the director of the study "the bacterial toxin in the genetically modified corn may have altered the surface of the bee's intestines, sufficiently weakening the bees to allow the parasites to gain entry or perhaps it was the other way around.
+We don't know."